 The potential series, centered on the red-headed doll possessed by the soul of dead serial killer Charles Lee Ray, will be written and executive produced by Don Mancini, who wrote the film franchise on which the series is based.
-David Kirschner and Nick Ancosta will also executive produce, with Ancosta producing via his Eat the Cat banner.
+David Kirschner and Nick Antosca will also executive produce, with Ancosta producing via his Eat the Cat banner.
 Universal Content Productions (UCP) will produce.
-Ancosta is currently under an overall deal at the studio.
+Antosca is currently under an overall deal at the studio.

 “I’ve long wanted to bring Chucky to television and Syfy is the perfect network for us,” said Mancini.
 “The show will be a fresh take on the franchise, allowing us to explore Chucky’s character with a depth that is uniquely afforded by the television series format, while staying true to the original vision that has terrorized audiences for over three decades now.”

 Chucky debuted in 1988 in the film “Child’s Play,” directed and co-written by Tom Holland, produced by Kirschner and based on a story by Mancini.
 The franchise spawned six sequels, all of which Mancini wrote and Kirschner produced.
 Mancini also directed three of the films.